 All drivers in Georgia are required by law to carry the minimum liability insurance.
 Unfortunately, not every motorist follows this law.
 If you are hit by an uninsured or underinsured motorist or are involved in a hit-and-run accident, you may feel like you are out of luck.
 However, it may still be possible to recover compensation if you have uninsured/underinsured motorist (UM/UIM) coverage through your own auto insurance provider.

 Understanding and pursuing UM/UIM claims can be very complicated.
 You may even have this type of coverage without realizing it.
-The Atlanta uninsured motorist lawyers at Monge & Associates can help you determine if you eligible to file an uninsured or underinsured motorist claim.
-If so, we can help you navigate the process from start to finish.
-Our skilled car accident attorneys have decades of legal experience and have handled all types of auto accident claims.
+The Atlanta uninsured motorist lawyers at Monge & Associates can help you determine if you are eligible to file an uninsured or underinsured motorist claim, and if so, help you navigate the process from start to finish.
+Our skilled attorneys have decades of legal experience and have handled all types of auto accident claims.
 We understand how the system works and are here to advocate tirelessly for you and the compensation you deserve.

 Contact us online or call (800) 860-8021 to find out if you have a case and how much it really worth.

 By law, all auto insurance providers are required to offer UM/UIM coverage to policyholders.
 Unless you expressly denied this coverage, you may already have it.

 There are two types of UM/UIM coverage available in Georgia:

 - Stacking: This type of coverage, also known as excess or add-on coverage, is always available to the policyholder, regardless of the type of insurance held by the negligent driver.
 In other words, if you are hit by another motorist who does have auto insurance, you can use stacking UM/UIM coverage to cover any losses that exceed the amount held by the liable driver.
 This coverage is useful in instances of underinsured motorists whose coverage is not sufficient to cover the cost of your damages following an accident or in hit-and-run accidents.